pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🧩 Data/Messages 📨/📨⏩ Message flows/Envelope ✉️.md

 1. **How do receiver domains know who sent a message?**

     An NLWeb envelope resembles an email message, containing a `Header` and a `Body`.
-    - The header contains the sender’s domain name (e.g., `any-sender.com`) and the receiver’s domain name (e.g., `any-receiver.com`), as well as other metadata.
+    - The header contains the sender’s domain name (e.g., `any-sender.dom`) and the receiver’s domain name (e.g., `any-receiver.dom`), as well as other metadata.
     - Receivers discard envelopes not intended to them.

     ---